Corson History, Family Crest & Coats of Arms

-Scotland were the first to use the name Corson.
-The Corson family lived in Dumfriesshire, where the first mention of the Clan was of Morris Carson who was appointed Bailiff of the Isle of Man by King Alexander I of Scotland about 1100 A.D.
-They held a family seat at Accarsane.
+The Strathclyde-Briton people of ancient Scotland were the first to use the name Corson.
+The Corson family lived in Dumfriesshire, where the first mention of the family was of Morris Acarson, Bailiff of the Isle of Man, appointed by King Alexander I of Scotland about 1100 A.D.
+This is the same person as Mauritius Okarefair.

 Early Origins of the Corson family